DetFisch/home-assistant-passive-income/proxyrack/DOCS.md

 # Home Assistant ProxyRack Add-on

-This add-on uses the official Docker image `proxyrack/pop` to run a Proxyrack PoP client.
+This add-on runs a Proxyrack PoP client using a multi-arch wrapper image that downloads and launches the official client script at runtime.

 ## Quick Configuration Guide